 A simple example of this is to automate policy renewals.
 Set up emails to be sent 90, 60, and 30 days before the renewal date to begin communication with your clients.
 You don't have to remember to send the emails; AgencyBloc sends them for you.
-You can have an activity (to-do) automatically appear on your dashboard at the same time, if you prefer.
+You can have an activity (to-do) automatically appear on your dashboard at the same time if you prefer.

 When you chat with clients, it's also important to remember to take detailed notes.
 And don't forget the informal stuff!
 Take notes on how their family is doing, their hobbies, and their vacation plans.
-That way, next time you speak with them you can pick up where you left off.
+That way, the next time you speak with them you can pick up where you left off.